-Talki.ng is an advertising-free news aggregation and discussion site launched in June 2019 reflecting a broadly conservative and libertarian point of view.
-Unlike Facebook, YouTube, and Twitter, we encourage discussions that differ from progressive orthodoxy, including on religious freedom, patriotism, and the right to self-defense.
+Talking is a discussion and aggregation service reflecting a broadly conservative and libertarian point of view.
+We offer more freedom than Facebook, YouTube, and Twitter when discussing topics such as religious freedom, patriotism, and our right to self-defense.

-Talki.ng is still in beta.
-To request an account during this beta period, send email to firstname.lastname@example.org.
+To contact us, email email@example.com.
 This is an email address read by an actual human.

-Unlike sites like Reddit, where discussions are often confined to individual subreddit silos, the entire Talki.ng community is able to participate (and is probably more likely to do so).
-It keeps discussions more central, and avoids having 20 different topic areas with 20 different discussions about the same item.
+Unlike sites like Reddit, where discussions are often confined to individual subreddit silos, the entire Talking community is able to participate.
+This keeps discussions more central, and avoids having a dozen different topic areas with a dozen different discussions about the same item.